 Adding newsletter signup at checkout

-Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout.
+Your customers can accept to receive marketing newsletters from you by checking a checkbox in the checkout page.

 To export email contacts: